RodZill4/material-maker/addons/material_maker/doc/node_miscellaneous_remote.rst

 Remote node
 ~~~~~~~~~~~

-The Remote node has no direct effect on the material and can be used to control
+The **Remote** node has no direct effect on the material but can be used to
-key parameters of the material to configure it easily.
+control key parameters of the material to configure it easily.

 .. image:: images/node_remote.png
+	:align: center

 When started, the Remote node only shows 2 buttons.